-Do everything you can to give your customer the best experience possible, combine them with a few of the points mentioned above and you have the makings of a great bakery business!
+Do everything you can to give your customer the best experience possible.
+Combine them with a few of the points mentioned above, and you have the makings of a great bakery business!
 Let me know in the comments below if you have any questions!

 Hi, I’m Gareth Busby, a baking coach, head baker and bread-baking fanatic!
 My aim is to use science, techniques and 15 years of baking experience to help you become a better baker.